2008 Lenox Industrial Tools 301

 The 2008 Lenox Industrial Tools 301 was the seventeenth race of the 2008 NASCAR Sprint Cup season, and was run on June 29 of that year at New Hampshire Motor Speedway, located in Loudon, New Hampshire.
 This was the first race under the new ownership of Speedway Motorsports, Inc. after purchasing the track from Bob Bahre in the autumn of 2007.

-Televised coverage was handled by TNT starting at 12:30 PM US EDT, and radio being handled in their swan song at this facility by MRN starting at 1:15 PM US EDT and simulcast via Sirius Satellite Radio.
+Televised coverage was handled by TNT starting at 12:30 PM US EDT, and radio was handled in their swan song at this facility by MRN starting at 1:15 PM US EDT and simulcast via Sirius Satellite Radio.
 Starting with the fall race, SMI-owned Performance Racing Network will carry the events at this track, as this was a result of a compromise on who had radio rights for the 2008 events (save for the NASCAR Craftsman Truck Series race in September, as MRN holds all rights to that series.)
-This race also was planned to be the first year of an additional lap on the 1.058 mi track, as suggested by race sponsor Lenox Industrial Tools that says that their employees "go the extra mile" for their customers.
+This race was also planned to be the first year of an additional lap on the 1.058 mi track, as suggested by race sponsor Lenox Industrial Tools that says that their employees "go the extra mile" for their customers.
 However, due to a severe thunderstorm that bore down on the region, the race was stopped with seventeen laps to go.
+Kurt Busch won the race.